Follow In The Country on Twitter

 Help Spread the Word About Hosta Virus X

 There is still much to learn about Hosta Virus X, but we already know enough about this virus to make a difference.
 With careful observation and garden management, there is no need to panic or even worse...stop buying and growing hostas!!
-This virus is so new there are still many gardeners, collectors, and even nurseries who have never heard of Hosta Virus X. Do your part to help educate hosta growers in your area about HVX.
+Even after all these years, there are still many gardeners, collectors, and even nurseries who have never heard of Hosta Virus X. Do your part to help educate hosta growers in your area about HVX.
 The following pdf document is a much condensed version of this article, but gets the main points across.
 Feel free to download it and print off copies for your favorite hosta friends and nurseries.

 Further Information on Hosta Virus X